atomicdata-dev/atomic-server/server/README.md

 ### Can / should I create backups?

-Yes!
 You should.
 Especially before installing a newer Atomic-Server version, it might be imcompatible with the previous database model and could corrupt the database.
 Run `atomic-server export` to create a backup in your `~/.config/atomic/backups` folder.
 Import them using `atomic-server import -p ~/.config/atomic/backups/${date}.json`.